craws/OpenAtlas/sphinx/source/features.rst

 OpenAtlas is developed for easy acquisition, editing, and management of research data from the humanities as well as related research fields.
-Special emphasis is placed on making data entry as easy and convenient as possible for researchers while maintaining high standards in the programming of the software.
+Special emphasis is placed on making data entry as easy and convenient as possible for researchers while maintaining high standards in the development of the software.
 The features listed below contribute significantly to this effort.

 Model